Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Simulation Study

-We vary $a$ between a sparse $a=2\log(p)$, medium $a=n/2+2\log(p)$ and dense $a=p/4$ choice (rounded to closest integer).
+The marginal correlation of any active predictor $x_j,j\leq a$ to the response is way smaller than that of any unimportant predictor $x_k,k>a$.
+The exact ratio between them is $(j/a)\cdot 2^{-3/2}\cdot (a+1)^{-1/2} < 1$ for $j=1,\dots,a$. \end{enumerate} We vary $a$ between a \textit{sparse} $a=2\log(p)$, \textit{medium} $a=n/2+2\log(p)$ and \textit{dense} $a=p/4$ choice (rounded to closest integer).
 For settings 1 to 5, the positions of the non-zero entries in $\beta$ are chosen uniform random (without replacement) in $[p]$ and these entries are independently set as $(-1)^u (4\log(n)/\sqrt{n} +|z|)$, where $u$ is drawn from a Bernoulli distribution with probability of success parameter $p=0.4$ and $z$ is a standard normal variable.
 This choice was taken from \citet{Fan2007SISforUHD}, such that the coefficients are bounded away from $0$ and vary in sign and magnitude.
+In setting 6, we choose the first $a$ predictors to be active with $\beta_j=j$ for $j=1,\dots,a$ and $\beta_k=0$ for $k>a$.